 Meanwhile, the Canadian Chiropractic Association, the British Chiropractic Association, and six other national chiropractic organizations have called the ICA’s position on COVID-19 “a shocking violation of public health directives and undermine public trust in both chiropractic and public health” and have asked the WFC consider whether to permit the ICA to remain a WFC member .

 Questionable Web Site Claims

 In May 2020, I searched with Google for chiropractic Web sites that contained the words COVID-19, coronavirus, adjustment, adjusted, immune, immunity, and/or subluxation.
-I found 126 clinics that offered services from a total of 263 chiropractors.
+I found 126 clinics that offered services from a total of 263 chiropractors, of which 16 were ICA members.
 The claims included:

 - “Your immune system is your #1 defense against all bacterial and viral infections. . . .
 Regular chiropractic adjustments have been proven to boost your immune system”

 - “Measures to Minimize COVID-19 infection: 1.
 Receive regular frequent chiropractic adjustments to enhance your entire body performance including your immune system.”

 - “Studies have shown getting adjusted improves your immune system by 200-400% each time you come in!“

 - “One of the main causes of immune system problems comes from subluxations (compression of nerve pathways).
 Chiropractors may use a variety of spinal manipulation to help relieve this compression and in turn may boost your immune system!”